JAlcocerT/JAlcocerT/content/blog/entrep-saas-slubne.md

 **Tl;DR**

-MVP first - get those eyes going via ads.
+MVP first - get those eyes going via ads towards: https://slubnechwile.com/

 See what works and what not - PMF